jaydenwhite-us/logs/warstory/the_venetian_bag.md

 Good God, they were elated,
 they bought me a venetian bag.
 Their speech for a conference
-in Venus was on that laptop,
+in Venice was on that laptop,
 and I had saved it.

+I was able
-I could fix their problem
+to fix their problem
 because I recognized its
 severity.